cheredia19/my-journey-datahub-cloud/README.md

 An issue not related to data formatting comes when I update a dataset.
 It turns out that the DataHub Cloud doesn't show the updated values.
 How do I overcome this?
 I update **and rename** the dataset and then replace, on the README.md file, the name of the old dataset with the new one where it corresponds.

-A thing it would be nice to improve is related to SEO formatting.
-When someone clicks on a link, it takes you out of the DataHub page and loads the new page. **It should open in a new tab**.

 A component I haven't explored yet and I'm sure it will improve the quality of my reports is the [GeoJSON points map](https://storybook.portaljs.org/?path=/story/components-geospatial-map--geo-json-points).
 I expect to use it shortly.
 It's a personal debt with the DataHub platform.

 ## What do I think is missing on DataHub?